 Today, the Capitol Heights community continues to develop and prosper while maintaining its original character as a working-class neighborhood located adjacent to the downtown area.
 CHCA also erected a plaque on Winona Avenue for the First Elementary School in Capitol Heights Town in 1912 also at Waymarking.com.

 Louis Armstrong Memorial Park is located on Madison Avenue in the heart of the Capitol Heights community and thanks to the corporation between the City of Montgomery and the Capitol Heights Civic Association exist today as a neighbor park.
 The property was the site of the home of Colonel James Steptoe Pinckard that formed the Capitol Heights Development Company in 1904.
 He built his home, Rockhaven, designed by Frank Lockwood, in 1909.
 Rockhaven burned to the ground in the late 1960s.
 The steps that lead to Louis Armstrong Park are the original steps to Rockhaven.
 After the fire, the community petitioned the City of Montgomery for the land to become an area park.

-Louis Armstrong Memorial Park is named after a local doctor and is situated on 3 acres among mature trees with open green space, benches, a lighted pavilion and a playground where the community has events, children can play, or all of our neighbors can just enjoy a day in the park.
+Louis Armstrong Memorial Park is named after Dr. Louis Armstong a long-time minister of Morningview Baptist Church and is situated on 3 acres among mature trees with open green space, benches, a lighted pavilion and a playground where the community has events, children can play, or all of our neighbors can just enjoy a day in the park.

 Vickers park is named after the 197 acres of land known as the Vickers Tract owned by and conveyed by Henry L. Davis along with 50 acres adjoining the property to the east, conveyed by Wm F. Melton to James S. Pinckard, Massey Wilson.
 And Albert F. Wilson to form the Capitol Heights Development Company Incorporated.
 December 14, 1904.